Pierluigi Collina: Refereeing career

-He refereed the 2004 UEFA Cup Final between Valencia and Marseille.
-UEFA Euro 2004 was his last major international tournament, as in February 2005, he reached the mandatory retirement age.
-His last international match was Portugal against Slovakia, a 2006 FIFA World Cup qualifier at Estádio da Luz in Lisbon.
+Collina took charge of two consecutive Supercoppa Italiana finals in 2002 and 2003, his only two appearances in the competition.
+He refereed the 2004 UEFA Cup final between Valencia and Marseille, sending off Fabien Barthez in first-half stoppage time.
+UEFA Euro 2004 was his last major international tournament, as in February 2005, he reached the mandatory retirement age; he refereed the opening match between hosts Portugal and eventual champions Greece, as well as the semi-final between Greece and Czech Republic, his final international tournament match.
+His last international match was Portugal against Slovakia on 4 June 2005, a 2006 FIFA World Cup qualifier at Estádio da Luz in Lisbon.

 The FIGC raised its mandatory retirement age to 46 in order to accommodate Collina for a further season.
 However, a dispute emerged between the federation and Collina early in August 2005, following his decision to sign a sponsorship deal with Opel (also advertising for Vauxhall Motors in the United Kingdom – both were owned by General Motors at the time).
 As Opel was also a sponsor of Serie A club A.C.
 Milan, the deal was seen as a conflict of interest and Collina was not allowed to referee top-flight matches in Italy.
 In response, he handed in his resignation, effectively ending his career.
 The Italian Referees Association then attempted to reject his resignation, but Collina persisted with his retirement from the league.

 Collina attracted the ire of Luciano Moggi, the Juventus executive and chief instigator of the 2006 Italian football scandal.
 Collina was one of the referees that Moggi attempted to have punished for decisions that were made against Juventus.
 In an intercepted phone call, Moggi claimed that Collina and his colleague Roberto Rosetti were too "objective" and should be "punished" for it.
 As a result, he and Rosetti were two of the few referees that emerged unscathed from the scandal.

 After retiring from Serie A, Collina refereed the Soccer Aid matches for charity in May 2006 and September 2008.
 During the latter of these games, Collina was involved in an awkward fall and was stretchered off after 21 minutes of play.
 He later refereed the first half of the 2010 Soccer Aid match.

-His final competitive game was a Champions League qualifier between Everton and Villarreal on 24 August 2005.
-He announced his retirement soon after the game.
+He came out of retirement to officiate a third-round Champions League qualifier between Everton and Villarreal on 24 August 2005 when he wrongly disallowed an Everton goal.
+He retired again soon after the game.
+In total, he officiated 240 matches in the Italian Serie A, 109 international matches, and 467 matches across all competitions throughout his career.